Common Core Implementation in a PLC - Part 3 of 3

 III.
 Help teams unwrap the ELOs using the steps in Common Formative Assessments (Bailey & Jakicic, 2012).

 IV.
-Teams plug each ELO into the template below to dig deeper into its meaning.
+Teams plug each ELO into a template to dig deeper into its meaning.

 - Would the appendices in the Common Core documents help you find an example of rigor?